mbixby/tree-cursor/README.md

 # TreeCursor

 TreeCursor provides a generic way of traversing trees (retrieving node's children, successors, etc.) with support for togglable memoization, property observers, virtual tree representations, lazy validators and partial tree discovery.
+This is mostly an **experimental** project.

 ## Features